richardbiely/gaia-ecs/README.md

 w.add(e, position, Position{0, 100, 0});
 w.add(e, velocity, Velocity{0, 0, 1});

 // Make a copy of "e".
-Component values on the copied entitiy will match the source.
+Component values on the copied entity will match the source.
 // Value of Position on "e2" will be {0, 100, 0}.
 // Value of Velocity on "e2" will be {0, 0, 1}.
 ecs::Entity e2 = w.copy(e);